rekalogika/rekalogika.dev/docs/file-bundle/03-doctrine-entity.md

 The framework assumes that it can get the ID of the entity by calling the method `getId()`.
 If your entity uses a different mechanism, you need to implement `ObjectIdResolverInterface`.
-See the chapter [Creating Object ID Resolver](object-id-resolver) for more information.
+See the chapter [Object ID Resolver](object-id-resolver) for more information.

 :::